minhazhalim/Console-Application/README.md

 # Console-Application
-A Simple and Normal JavaScript Console Application Made With HTML,CSS and JavaScript
+A Normal & Well Structured JavaScript Console Application Made With HTML,CSS and JavaScript